PCLLAB/plugins/packages/plugin-audio-response/README.md

 # audio-response-plugin

-This is a plugin description.
+This is an audio response plugin that can accept button and keyboard responses.

+It is a combination of jsPsych's [audio-keyboard-response](https://www.jspsych.org/7.3/plugins/audio-keyboard-response/) and [audio-button-response](https://www.jspsych.org/7.3/plugins/audio-button-response/) plugins.

 ## Install

-With NPM: (Preferred)
+With NPM:

 ```
 npm i @pcllab/plugin-audio-response